pulumi/docs/pulumi-hugo/themes/default/content/blog/customer-managed-deployment-agents-launch/index.md

 {{< video title="Create a new pool" src="./create-new-pool.mp4" autoplay="true" loop="true" >}}

+Download and install the agents using the command provided.
+Once installed, provide the access token previously copied to configure the agent.

 {{< notes type="warning" >}}
 If you run into issues, ensure docker is running before you configure and start the agents.
 Ensure you restart or refresh the shell session (example: `source ~/.zshrc`).
 {{< /notes >}}